OpenBB-finance/OpenBB/website/content/cli/configuration.md

 ---
 title: Configuration & Settings
 sidebar_position: 5
-description: This documentation page details the various settings and feature flags used to customize the OpenBB CLI.
+description: This documentation page details the various settings and feature flags used to customize the OpenBB Platform CLI.
 keywords:
 - Settings Menu
 - Feature Flags Menu